Using Technology to Diagnose Skin Cancer

 The CNN was as good as the expert dermatologists in identifying the lesions correctly in both categories.
 The results were published in the journal Nature.
 This was an exciting development for using technology to expand the capability of dermatology specialists and potentially triage patients, identifying those who need further follow-up versus those who have benign (non-cancerous) lesions.
 However, additional research is needed to evaluate its performance in real-world settings, as well as validating the technique across a spectrum of skin diseases that are seen in clinical practice.2

-The future of apps and diagnosing skin cancer
+The future of skin cancer body apps

 Naturally, this kind of technology could be used in smartphone apps, and with a projected 6.3 billion smartphone subscriptions estimated to exist by the year 2021, use of technology to identify skin cancers could potentially provide low-cost universal access to vital diagnostic care.2